nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is `FixMyAbs` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: UC01 - Delete an exercise**
+**Use case: UC01 - Delete a log**

 **MSS**

-1. User requests to list exercises
+1. User requests to list all logs
-2. FixMyAbs shows a list of completed exercises
+2. FixMyAbs shows a list of all recorded logs
-3. User requests to delete a specific exercise in the list
+3. User requests to delete a specific log in the list
-4. FixMyAbs deletes the exercise
+4. FixMyAbs deletes the log

    Use case ends.

 **Extensions**

 - 2a.
-The list is empty.
+The list of logs is empty.

   Use case ends.